 Conrades built on BBN’s reputation—the firm developed ARPANET, the predecessor of today’s internet—to become one of the leading internet service providers with a focus on business-to-business applications.When BBN was acquired by GTE in 1997, the firm’s stock had more than doubled to $29 a share from when Conrades joined the company three years earlier.

-In 1999, Conrades joined tech start-up Akamai Technologies Inc. In his first six months as CEO and chairman of Akamai, Conrades led the cloud platform provider’s successful IPO, which created a market capitalization of 30 billion.
+In 1999, Conrades joined tech start-up Akamai Technologies Inc. In his first six months as CEO and chairman of Akamai, Conrades led the cloud platform provider’s successful IPO.
 Today Akamai has annual revenues of $1.37 billion, runs 137,000 servers in 87 countries, and is considered the leader in content and application delivery.

 In a 2005 interview with the Harvard Business Review, Conrades shared his enthusiasm for the high-speed tech world.
 “For me, the pace of Akamai—and of the internet business in general—is exhilarating.
 I’m having the time of my life.”